 - For the guest's relaxation, televisions and phones are not provided.

-Sandwiches, snacks, ice, T-shirts, souvenirs and limited marine supplies are available from the park concession.
-Rental snorkeling equipment, kayaks, umbrellas and beach chairs may also be obtained at the concession.
+Sandwiches, snacks, ice, T-shirts, souvenirs and limited marine supplies are available from the park's concession.
+Rental snorkeling equipment, kayaks, umbrellas and beach chairs also are available at the concession.

 Due to the small amount of land area at Bahia Honda, only limited accessibility is available for pets.
 Pets are not allowed in cabins, bathhouses, pavilions, the concession building, on beaches or in the water.

 In the limited areas where pets are permitted, they must be kept on a six-foot, hand-held leash and be well-behaved at all times.

 - Service animals are welcome in all areas of the park.
 Please view our Pet Policy.